Wooler, Chatton & Chillingham

 Here you will find a selection of great places to eat in Chillingham, Chatton, Wooler and the nearby surrounding areas.
 As each of these towns/villages are so close to each other, they’re all within easy reach.
 Some of the pubs and restaurants are within close walking distance of our gorgeous properties.

 Italian style and family run, the Milan restaurant is set in the small town of Wooler and offers a friendly, relaxed atmosphere with very good food.
 It’s popular with locals and tourists alike, so on weekends and in school holidays, booking is essential.
-Tel: 01668 283692 or search for them on Facebook page.
+Tel: 01668 283692 or click here to visit their Facebook page.

 The Milk Bar serves breakfast, light lunches, drinks, treats and not to forget their famous Doddington Dairy ice-cream, which is made just along the road from their cows milk!
 There is indoor & outside seating available and welcomes locals & visitors to the area.
+Plus, it’s situated next door to Honeypot House!
 Tel: 01668 282357 or click HERE for their website.

 The Black Bull is located in a pretty village called Lowick, which is just 7 miles North East from Wooler.
 The Black Bull Inn has re-opened its doors with new ownership and having had a complete refurbishment inside & out.
 Open daily, they serve a great selection of breakfast, lunch & dinner.
 Tel: 01289 388375 or click HERE for their website.